Obituary of Robert Eugene Gifford

 Bob will be dearly missed by his loving wife of 59 years, Renate, children Julie (Gifford) Tudela and Carl Gifford, three Grandchildren, Christian, Alessandra, and Octavio Tudela, Jr., as well as Bob's Sister, Carol Roberts, and many nieces, nephews, grand nieces and grand nephews.
 He is preceded in death by his brother Frank Gifford.

-To plant a tree in memory of Robert Gifford, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Robert Gifford, please visit our Tree Store